ut-issl/s2e-documents/Specifications/Component/AOCS/spec_gnss_receiver.md

 - The `GnssReceiver` class simulates a GNSS receiver.
 - It determines whether GNSS navigation data is available from the antenna direction and the selected antenna model.
-- When GNSS navigation data is available, it outputs the spacecraft position and velocity in the Earth-Centered Earth-Fixed (ECEF) frame with independent white noise on each axis.
+- When GNSS navigation data is available, it outputs the receiver position and velocity in the Earth-Centered Earth-Fixed (ECEF) frame with independent white noise on each axis.
 It also converts the measured position to geodetic latitude, longitude, and altitude.
 - It maintains the current UTC and GPS time.
 In the cone antenna model, it also calculates information about each visible GNSS satellite.

 ### 2. Files